ruintterra/spark-cassandra-connector/doc/14_data_frames.md

 The connector will automatically pushdown all valid predicates to Cassandra.
 The Datasource will also automatically only select columns from Cassandra which are required to complete the query.
-This can be monitiored with the explain command.
+This can be monitored with the explain command.

-For example in the follow query only the `value` column is required and the where clause is automatically pushed down
+For example in the following query only the `value` column is required and the where clause is automatically pushed down
 ```scala
 spark.sql("SELECT value FROM mycatalog.ks.tab WHERE key = 1").explain